 - Past Board Member, New Hampshire Women’s Bar Association

-- Alternate, Rye Planning Board, Rye, New Hampshire
+- Member, Rye Planning Board, Rye, New Hampshire (present)

 Publications & Presentations